-Denver Seminary is committed to equipping leaders for God's Kingdom who think biblically, live faithfully, and lead wisely for a lifetime.
+Denver Seminary is committed to equipping leaders for God's kingdom who think biblically, live faithfully, and lead wisely for a lifetime.
 This vision requires intentional and purposeful partnerships between the Seminary, churches, and parachurch ministries.
 Character is forged when truth is obeyed and tested in relational environments.
 The ministry setting is the best laboratory for developing essential ministry skills.

 Denver Seminary's training and mentoring process helps students prepare for a wide range of ministry vocations through facilitated mentoring relationships and personalized learning contracts.
 Many aspects of the mentoring process are tailored to the student's personal gifts, calling, and passion.
-As part of the core curriculum for every degree program at Denver Seminary, the training and mentoring experience helps develop the whole person for faithful, healthy, lasting ministry.
+As part of the core curriculum for every degree program at Denver Seminary, the training and mentoring experience helps develop the whole person for faithful, healthy, sustainable ministry.
 This takes place as various components of the training and mentoring process provide multiple environments in which the Holy Spirit can bring about significant growth.

-The process is driven by six core values of ministry training:
+The process is driven by six core values related to ministry training:

 - 1. Integration: We seek to prepare the whole person to minister in an integrated manner. - 2.
-Intentionality: We strive for clear growth based on clear assessment of our needs. - 3.
+Intentionality: We strive for clear growth goals based on clear assessment of our needs. - 3.
 Theological reflection: We explore the integration of theology, life, and ministry. - 4.
-Multiple sources of input: We pursue a variety of perspectives on ourselves and our ministries. - 5.
-Ministry-based learning contexts: We design our learning process to develop the specific character traits and skills needed in specific ministry settings. - 6.
-Lifelong learning: We impart the vision and tools for self-directed learning that responds to the needs of a changing world.
+Multiple sources of input: Our educational process involves feedback from a variety of perspectives and resources. - 5.
+Ministry-based learning contexts: We design our learning process to develop the specific character traits and skills needed in specific ministry settings.

+6. Lifelong learning: We provide self-directed learning tools that help students continue to grow in the face of a rapidly changing world.